2025 Cambodian–Thai border crisis: Leak of phone conversation

-On 15 June 2025, Thai prime minister Paetongtarn Shinawatra contacted Khleang Huot, Deputy Governor of Phnom Penh, to request his assistance as an interpreter and intermediary for an informal conversation with Cambodian senate president Hun Sen. The discussion was conducted without formal protocol or official record by either government, intended merely as an exchange of personal views between senior leaders of the two countries.
-However, Paetongtarn was unaware that Hun Sen's mobile phone had recorded the entire conversation.
-On 18 June 2025, Hun Sen unexpectedly released the audio clip to the public and distributed it along 80 officials without prior notice to the Thai side, causing significant political reverberations and backlash both within Thailand and in the regional arena.
+On 15 June 2025, Thai prime minister Paetongtarn Shinawatra contacted Khleang Huot, deputy governor of Phnom Penh, to request his assistance as an interpreter and intermediary for an informal conversation with Cambodian Senate president Hun Sen. The discussion was conducted informally and without official protocol or record by either government.
+Paetongtarn was unaware that the conversation was being recorded.
+On 18 June 2025, Hun Sen released the audio clip to the public and distributed it among 80 officials without prior notice to the Thai side, triggering political repercussions in Thailand.

-The release of the audio clip had immediate economic repercussions, particularly in Thailand's financial markets.
-The Stock Exchange of Thailand index fell significantly for three consecutive trading days following the public disclosure, with a cumulative decline of –4.17%.
-This reflected eroding investor confidence, both domestic and international, in the stability of the Thai government and the broader outlook for internal power struggles.
-Tensions escalated further on the evening of 18 June 2025, when the Bhumjaithai Party, a key coalition partner, formally announced its withdrawal from the government at 20:30.
-This deprived Paetongtarn cabinet of its parliamentary majority, plunging the cabinet into a crisis of legitimacy and intensifying doubts about political stability among citizens and investors alike.
+Following the disclosure, the Stock Exchange of Thailand (SET) index declined for three consecutive trading days, with a cumulative fall of −4.17%.
+On the evening of 18 June 2025 at 20:30, the Bhumjaithai Party, a key coalition partner, announced its withdrawal from the government, depriving the Paetongtarn cabinet of its parliamentary majority and precipitating a political crisis.